zafarali/docs/media/newsletters/general update 2014 06 25.md

 Sensors
 -------

 Sensors are still in development by Sensorica with Tactus Technology.
+I'm honestly not entirely sure

 Legal